centreon/centreon-archived/doc/en/configuration_guide/models.rst

    Refer to the chapter covering configuration of :ref:`hosts<hostconfiguration>` to configure a template because the form is identical.

 .. note::
    By default, locked host templates are hidden.
-Check the "Display locked" box to list all templates.
+Check the "Locked elements" box to list all templates.

 ******************
 Services Templates